ros2/ros2_documentation/source/Developer-Tools/Launch/Creating-Launch-Files.rst

     <exec_depend>ros2launch</exec_depend>

   This helps make sure that the ``ros2 launch`` command is available after building your package.
-  It also ensures that all :doc:`launch file formats <../../../How-To-Guides/Launch-file-different-formats>` are recognized.
+  It also ensures that all :doc:`launch file formats <Launch-file-different-formats>` are recognized.

 Two turtlesim windows will open, and you will see the following ``[INFO]`` messages telling you which nodes your launch file has started: